What Is the Home Health Billing Intake Process that will Increase Financial Performance and Visibility?

 Success is an Entire Team Effort

 There are many actions and pieces to appropriately complete the intake process and many agencies have a team of people who complete the different pieces.
 Intake builds the foundation for successful billing.
-When you see trends within your intake process that are contributing to inaccurate or unsuccessful billing, share with your so it doesn’t continue to happen.
+When you see trends within your intake process that are contributing to inaccurate or unsuccessful billing, share with your team or staff so it doesn’t continue to happen.